sollangel/blog/Interview with Brian McKenna about Roy, Purescript, Haskell, Idris and dependent types.md

 In the following weeks we will be talking with the creators of [Red programming language](http://www.red-lang.org/), Robert Virding — Erlang co-inventor and [Lisp Flavored Erlang](http://lfe.io/) creator — and with [MirageOS unikernel](https://mirage.io/) dev team.
 Stay tuned!
 Reach me via twitter at [@unbalancedparen](https://twitter.com/unbalancedparen), if you have any comment or request.

 ![](https://miro.medium.com/max/500/1*vYf7TCGE19Gni5ssKXQaHA.png)

 **What are Roy’s main features?**

+Roy featured things common to languages which are well suited to typed
+functional programming:

+-   Types and type inference (with row polymorphism)
+-   Algebraic data types and pattern matching
+-   Monadic syntax